Sixmorphugus/MAGE/Readme.md

 #Scripting
 - The game engine uses chaiscript as its scripting engine.
+- You can also make the engine do even cooler things using C++ modules.
 - This is a big topic and the wiki (soon) elaborates on it.